mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 ```
 The `CallD` method takes a minimum of two parameters: a string with the name of the program to call and an Indicator out parameter set to '1' indicating whether the called program was deactivated.
 After these two initial parameters, ```CallD``` can take any additional parameters needed by the called program.
 These parameters can be passed by reference or by value.

+### Multiple Versions of a Program
+In the *IBMi*, programs (as well as all other objects) reside in libraries.
+Two different versions of a program can have the same name as long as they are kept in different libraries.
+When a program is called its location can be provided by the calling program by qualifying the name with the name of the library where it resides, i.e.: MyLibrary/MyProgram.

+To differentiate among various versions of a program, the Monarch runtime relies on the proper use of **.NET namespaces** as a qualifier.
+For example, a program named **CUSTINQ** on the *IBMi* may become **ACME.Accounting.CUSTINQ**, while a different version of **CUSTINQ** may become **ACME.CustSvc.CUSTINQ**.
+A specific version of a program can be called by providing its fully qualifed name to the `CallD` method.

 ### Namespace List and Assembly List

+It is also possible to call a program by providing its unqualified name and employing some form of a list to have the system locate the proper version of the program.

-In the *IBMi*, when a program is called its location gets resolved via the *Library List*.
+In the *IBMi*, when an unqualified program is called its location gets resolved via the *Library List*.
 The *Library List* is a list of
 libraries (directories) that the system will use to look sequentially for
 a particular program or file.
 Each user will have her own version of the library list, and two different users calling
-the same program may end up invoking different versions of the program, residing in different libraries.
+the same unqualifed program may end up invoking different versions of the program, residing in different libraries.

-In .Net, the Monarch runtime supports a similar mechanism.
-To differentiate among various versions of a program,
+In .NET, the Monarch runtime supports a similar mechanism.
-the Monarch runtime relies on the proper use of **.Net namespaces**.
-For example, a program named **CUSTINQ** on the *IBMi* may
-become **ACME.Accounting.CUSTINQ**, while a different version of **CUSTINQ** may become
-**ACME.CustSvc.CUSTINQ**.
 Calling one version or another can be controlled with the use
 of a ***Namespace List***.
 The namespace list is a property of the **Job** that's controlling
 a particular execution instance of the application;
 this property is called *NamespaceList*.
 If an application relies on namespaces,